err0r-dev/Wrapp0r/README.md

 1. **Upload**: Drag and drop an Excel (.xlsx) or CSV file
 2. **Categorize**: Select the data type (fitness, music, finance, etc.) or let AI detect it
-3. **Generate**: AI analyzes your data and creates a personalized wrapped experience with 8-12 slides
+3. **Generate**: AI analyses your data and creates a personalised wrapped experience with 8-12 slides
 4. **Preview**: Navigate through animated slides with swipe gestures or keyboard
 5. **Export**: Download as an MP4 video to share